Volume 12, Issue 1 (Spring 2025) johe 2025, 12(1): 34-44 | Back to browse issues page

 XML Persian Abstract Print

-1- Kashan University of Medical Sciences, Iran
+1- Social Determinants of Health (SDH) Research Center, Kashan University of Medical Sciences, Kashan, Iran

-Abstract: (44 Views)
+Abstract: (1455 Views)

-Results: The mean (±SD) age and work experience of the participants were 37.9 ± 9.45 and 9.65 ± 7 years, respectively.
-The mean (±SD) scores for death anxiety and safety behaviors were 56 ± 7.95 and 4.06 ± 0.47, respectively.
-Multivariate regression analysis indicated that safety behaviors, age, work experience, frequency of COVID-19 infection, and the death of a first-degree relative collectively explained 42% of the variance in death anxiety (adjusted R² = 0.42).
+Results: The mean (±SD) age and work experience of the participants were 37.9±9.45 and 9.65±7 years, respectively.
+The mean (±SD) scores for death anxiety and safety behaviors were 56±7.95 and 4.06±0.47, respectively.
+Multivariate regression analysis indicated that safety behaviors, age, work experience, frequency of COVID-19 infection, and the death of a first-degree relative collectively explained 42% of the variance in death anxiety (adjusted R²=0.42).

 Type of Study: Research Article | Subject: Safety